rust-lang/rfcs/text/0000-explicit-tail-calls.md

 ([source](https://blog.rust-lang.org/inside-rust/2022/04/04/lang-roadmap-2024.html))

 This feature provides a crucial optimization for some low-level code.
-It seems that without this feature there is a big incentive for developers of those specific applications to use other system-level languages that can perform TCE.
+It seems that without this feature there is a big incentive for developers of those specific applications to use other system-level languages that can guarantee TCE.

 Additionally, this feature enables recursive algorithms that require TCE, which would provide better support for functional programming in Rust.